luccs271course-spring2018/lab8-anthonyivanlab6/README.md

 *(Why does `FixedArrayQueue` require an explicit constructor?)*

-- The size of the ArrayQueue has to be set during creation (as done through the argument).
+- The capacity of the ArrayQueue has to be set during creation (as done through the argument).

 **Question 2**